Valve Tower at Pontsticill Reservoir near Merthyr Tydfil, South Wales Valleys, with forested hills and sunset sky reflected in still water.

 A landscape of heritage trails, green ridges, and everyday resilience.

 The Valleys of South Wales are steeped in memory — shaped by coal, community, and working landscapes.
-Beyond their industrial past, these valleys are now places of renewal, perfect for self-guided walking holidays and close-to-home outdoor adventures.
-Wooded paths, ridgeline walks, and riverside trails lead through a living history — one of recovery, resilience, and deep-rooted connection to land and culture.
+Beyond their industrial past, these valleys are now places of renewal, well suited to self-guided walking holidays rooted in landscape, history, and everyday life.
+Wooded hillsides, ridgeline paths, and riverside trails wind through a living story of recovery, resilience, and deep-rooted connection to land and culture.

-Here, you might follow disused railways and tramroads, climb former slag heaps turned into green viewpoints, or pass murals, mining museums, and wildflower meadows reclaiming old ground.
-This isn’t walking for escape — it’s walking for meaning.
-In The Valleys, every step is shaped by the presence of people and place, past and future.
+Here, you might climb former slag heaps transformed into green viewpoints, pass murals and mining museums, or walk through wildflower meadows reclaiming once-industrial ground.
+This is not walking for escape — it’s walking for meaning.
+In the Valleys, every step is shaped by people and place, past and future woven together in a landscape that invites reflection as much as exploration.

 Where to Walk, Ride, and Explore